trax-project/moodle-trax-video/README.md

 - Interactions with the video player like audio (un)mute or resolution change.
 - Video completion, time spent and viewed sections.

-The video player build the related xAPI statements and send them an LRS.
+The video player build the related xAPI statements and send them to the server.

 ## Security concerns